Experienced by Adrian McQueen

 Photography by Adrenaline Lifestyles

 The Lincoln Aviator has returned in 2020 and hit the scene in a major way.
 It has an elegant look that tosses it into the conversation with other luxury SUV’s.
 Upon first sight, I couldn’t wait to get some seat time and see what all the hype was about.
-What a week cruising the town in the 2020 Lincoln Aviator Reserve.
+What a week it is going to be cruising the town in the 2020 Lincoln Aviator Reserve.

 The Lincoln Aviator’s exterior is an attention grabber upon first look.
 Dressed in Silver Radiance Metallic paint the rectangular grille is definitely the new face of Lincoln.
 The sloping roofline looks nice and doesn’t take away too much cargo space.
 The Aviator sits on 22-inch wheels wrapped in relatively low-profile 275/40 R22 tires.
 The dual exhaust system with chrome tips, adaptive pixel LED headlights, LED fog lamps and illuminated Lincoln Star are all attractive features.
 The E-latch door handles on the Aviator make it virtually effortless to open the doors with a simple touch of a button.
 The Lincoln logo projectors are a great touch as well.